passepartoutvpn/passepartout/README.md

 ## Translations

+The app is mostly translated with [ChatGPT][credits-chatgpt], but these are the acknowledgments to the original translators:

 - Chinese (Simplified): OnlyThen - [@OnlyThen](https://github.com/OnlyThen)
 - Dutch: Norbert de Vreede - [@paxpacis](https://github.com/paxpacis)
 - English: Davide De Rosa (author)